rustyrussell/lightning/doc/lightning-sendinvoice.7.md

 RETURN VALUE
 ------------

-On success, an object as follows is returned:
+On success, an object as per lightning-waitinvoice(7).

-* *invstring*: the bolt12-encoded invoice string we sent (now paid), starting with "lni1".
-* *msat*: the amount they paid.

 On timeout, it is possible that the invoice will still be paid later, if *invoice_timeout* was set, so the error object contains *invstring* for